JamieBeverley/me/_ramblings/ForecastingModels.md

 # Implementation
 We started by encoding the requirements of a model in a python interface/abstract base classe (ABC).
 A model in this conception:
-- must have a name associated to it
-- must have a version associated to it
+- must have a name and version associated to it (together, uniquely identify a model)
 - must define a function for productin a prediction, given some input data type `DataT`

 ```python